TIMELINE-European ministerial meetings in 2011/2012

-March 12, 2011 - Euro zone leaders agreed to raise the capacity of the region’s bailout fund, the European Financial Stability Facility, to 440 billion euros ($600 billion) from 250 billion, but left it to finance ministers to work out how.
+March 12, 2011 - Euro zone leaders agree to raise the bailout fund, the European Financial Stability Facility, to 440 billion euros ($600 billion) from 250 billion, but leave it to finance ministers to work out how.

 May 16 - Euro zone finance ministers meet in Brussels.

-- Ministers approved a 78 billion euro bailout for Portugal but insisted that Lisbon ask private bondholders to maintain their exposure to its debt.
+- Ministers approve a 78 billion euro bailout for Portugal but insist that Lisbon ask private bondholders to maintain their exposure to its debt.

 May 17 - European Union finance ministers meet in Brussels.

-- Europe’s top financial officials acknowledged for the first time that Greece may have to restructure its debts.
+- Europe’s top financial officials acknowledge for the first time that Greece may have to restructure its debts.

 June 23, 24 - Summit of EU leaders in Brussels.

-- Euro zone leaders endorsed the treaty setting up the European Stability Mechanism (ESM) - a permanent mechanism for resolving sovereign debt crises - from mid-2013.
+- Euro zone leaders endorse treaty setting up the European Stability Mechanism (ESM) - a permanent mechanism for resolving sovereign debt crises - from mid-2013.

 Sept.
 16, 17 - Informal meeting of ministers and central bank governors in Wroclaw, Poland.

-- EU finance ministers broke no new ground in dealing with the euro zone debt crisis.
-U.S. Treasury Secretary Timothy Geithner made an appearance and urged Germany to provide more fiscal stimulus for the euro zone.
+- EU finance ministers break no new ground in dealing with the euro zone debt crisis.
+U.S. Treasury Secretary Timothy Geithner makes an appearance and urges Germany to provide more fiscal stimulus for the euro zone.

-Oct.
-3 - Meeting of euro zone finance ministers, central bankers and EU commissioners in Luxembourg.

-- European finance ministers agreed to safeguard their banks as doubts grew about whether a planned second bailout package for Greece would go ahead.

 Oct.
 26-27 - Euro zone leaders strike a deal with private banks and insurers for them to accept a 50 percent loss on their Greek government bonds as part of a plan to lower Greece’s debt.
 Agreement is reached after more than eight hours of talks.